crossorigin="anonymous">

 Controlling these two factors boils down to what you eat.
 I've written a few articles about this in these articles:

-Eating more carbs or more fat does not make a huge difference in the total fat balance.
 If you eat more fat, like in a keto diet, you are going to reduce lipogenesis and increase RE, which will end up with the same amount of fat in your cells in a calorie equated diet.
-On the other hand, if you eat less fat and more carbs, you're decreasing RE but increasing lipogenesis.

-Will building muscle help with weight loss?
+Will building muscle help with fat loss?

 One pound of muscle burns around 7 calories per day.
-If someone has 60 pounds of muscle, that means they will burn 60 x 7 = 420 calories per day just to maintain that muscle mass.
+If someone has 30 pounds of muscle, that means they will burn 30 x 7 = 210 calories per day just to maintain that muscle mass.

 A strength routine aimed at increasing your lean muscle mass will help you burn more calories throughout each day to maintain your muscle mass.

-For example, a 150 pound person biking at a moderate speed for 30 minutes will burn around 300 calories.
+For example, a 150 pounds person biking at a moderate speed for 30 minutes will burn around 300 calories.
 The same person doing a weight training workout for 30 minutes will burn between 90 - 200 calories.

 What is the best way to lose fat?

-Having a nutrition plan that allows you to be in a calorie deficit most of the time should go hand in hand with the above exercise routine.
 To make sure the nutrition plan works long term make sure it incorporates food you love to eat, has contingency plans for going out, has enough fruits and vegetables and enough protein.